 The Executive M.A.
 Program in Jewish Education is multi-faceted program designed to meet a broad range of student needs and take advantage of both distance and face-to-face learning opportunities.

-After admission to the program, you will begin to study together with your cohort in late May with a three-day orientation intensive followed by a ten-day summer institute consisting of full academic courses.
+After admission to the program, you will begin to study together with your cohort in late February with a 2.5-day orientation intensive followed by your first online course beginning in early March.
 You will be paired with a mentor - a senior professional in the field of Jewish education trained specifically for this role - who will help guide your intellectual, professional, and personal journey.

 During the course of the Executive M.A.
-Program, you will immerse yourself in online studies reinforced by three-day on-site intensive learning experiences.
-Three ten-day seminars will include two seminars at one of HUC-JIR's stateside campuses and a 10- to 12-day seminar in Israel in December of your first or second year in the program.
+Program, you will immerse yourself in online studies reinforced by two three-day on-site intensive learning experiences.
+Three ten-day seminars will include two seminars at HUC’s New York campus and a 10- to 12-day seminar in Israel in December of your first or second year in the program.
 Your studies will culminate in your Capstone Project, guided by members of the HUC-JIR faculty, and a two-day intensive just prior to graduation in New York where you will present the findings from your Capstone Project.

 3 unit online courses include a seven-week online component as well as a three-day intensive seminar